ps2homebrew/Open-PS2-Loader/README.md

-# OPL Build with Retro GEM Game ID support for PS2 games (launched from OPL, HDD-OSD or PSBBN), PS1 games (via Popstarter) and homebrew apps.
-Coming soon...
+# OPL Build with Full Retro GEM Game ID Support for PS2 Games, PS1 Games, and Homebrew Apps

+## Features

+### PS2 Games:
+- Game ID support for PS2 games launched from OPL via HDD, MASS, and SMB.
+- Added Game ID support for the "Auto Loading" feature used by [OPL-Launcher](https://github.com/ps2homebrew/OPL-Launcher).
+Games launched directly from the HDD-OSD or PSBBN now support Game ID.

+### PS1 Games:
+- Full Game ID support added for PS1 games launched from the "Apps" tab.
+All PS1 games must be named in the standard format with the Game ID as a prefix, e.g., "SCUS_941.94.Gran Turismo.VCD".

+### Homebrew Apps:
+- Full Game ID support for homebrew apps.
+The Game ID will be set to the first 11 characters of the ELF file.

+## Companion App

+Please check out my companion app, [Retro GEM GameId Resetter](https://github.com/CosmicScale/Retro-GEM-GameId-Resetter).
+With this app, when you quit a game (For PS2 games: L1 + L2 + R1 + R2 + SELECT + START; For PS1 games: L1 + R1 + SELECT + START) and return to the OSD, the Game ID is reset, and the Retro GEM settings are returned to global.

+## Credits

+Modified by CosmicScale.
+Uses code based on the AppCakeLtd gameid-with-gem fork of [Open-PS2-Loader](https://github.com/AppCakeLtd/Open-PS2-Loader/tree/gameid-with-gem).

 # Open PS2 Loader